aremeis/slimagents/README.md

 Sales Agent
 ```

+Note: When using handoffs, the memory of the original agent will be shared with the new agent.
+This means that the new agent will have
+access to the original agent's memory, and any changes to the memory will be reflected in both agents.

 If you think this feature looks like it is borrowed from OpenAI's [Swarm](https://github.com/openai/swarm) framework, you are right!
 In fact,
 SlimAgents started out as a fork of Swarm, so big shoutout to OpenAI and the Swarm team for the inspiration!